Alex Bregman Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.
+- The Rangers pitching staff ranks 23rd in MLB with a collective 8.4 strikeouts per nine innings.

-- The Rangers have the 14th-ranked team ERA among all MLB pitching staffs (4.12).
+- The Rangers' 4.18 team ERA ranks 16th across all MLB pitching staffs.

+- Rangers pitchers combine to surrender 164 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- In his last appearance on Tuesday against the New York Mets, the left-hander went 5 1/3 scoreless innings while surrendering five hits.
+- The right-hander last pitched on Wednesday, July 19 against the Tampa Bay Rays, when he went six scoreless innings while giving up two hits.

-- In 26 games this season, the 32-year-old has put up a 4.16 ERA and 9.4 strikeouts per nine innings, while giving up a batting average of .250 to opposing batters.
+- In 19 games this season, the 33-year-old has a 2.69 ERA and 8.1 strikeouts per nine innings, while giving up a batting average of .208 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.